VPAT - MacOS App Accessibility Conformance Report

 Exceptions include:

-• An insufficient label is provided for 'More options' buttons on the Storyboard From Project Manager screen
+• An insufficient label is announced for the 'Select' buttons on the Start from a Document screen.

 2.4.7 Focus Visible (Level AA)